askui/askui/docs/docs/general/02-Getting Started/getting-started-linux.md

 ## Installation

 Open a directory where you would like to place the AskUI setup and run this command.
-Answer all the questions:
+The command will ask you a few questions on how to customize your setup.
+If you are unsure which value to select press the `Enter`-key to select the default value.
+Also keep your `workspace id` and your `access token` ready which you [created just before](#access-token) (We hope so 😉).

 ```shell
 npx askui@latest init